chakler/chakler.github.io/faq/index.md

 ## What sports do you play?

-When I was still in high school, I play football – the one which you actually use your feet to kick the ball.
+When I was still in high school, I play football—the one which you actually use your feet to kick the ball.
 Then I stopped doing sports for a while due to my crazy college schedule.
-It wasn't until recently that I've learn how to swim, and now I swim almost every week.
+It wasn't until recently that I've learn how to swim, <del>and now I</del> I used to swim almost every week.

 ## When did you start to learn coding websites?

 For <abbr title="Hypertext Markup Language">HTML</abbr> and <abbr title="Cascading Style Sheets">CSS</abbr>, it was second year college so I was around 20 - 21 I guess?
-Then a year later I learn some Javascript when I was creating the first version of The Missing Bulb's site.
+Then a year later I started to learn Javascript by breaking down different jQuery plugins I use.
+Trust me, it’s the best way to learn.

 ## What did you use to create this website?

 In terms of hardware, I used my <del>Fusion-Drived Mid-2009 Apple Macbook Pro 15 inch</del> Mid-2014 15 inch Apple Macbook Pro with Retina Display;
 In terms of design, I used Sketch for designing the interface and Adobe Photoshop for editing the photos;
 In terms of writing code, I use Sublime Text 2;
-In terms of CMS, I'm not sure if it's counted as a CMS but I use Jekyll for generating the site.
+In terms of CMS, I'm not sure if it's counted as a CMS but I use Jekyll for generating the site;
+In terms of hosting, this site is hosted on Github so feel free to check my code [here](https://github.com/chakler/chakler.github.io).

 ## What are some apps/software that you can't live without?